karim-ahmed/nofe-caffe/README.md

 For more information about NoFE, please refer to the NoFE project website (http://vlg.cs.dartmouth.edu/projects/nofe/).
+For nofe examples, please see folder "nofe_examples".
+Trained NoFE models can be downloaded from the project website.
 For questions about code, please contact: Karim Ahmed, email: karim@cs.dartmouth.edu